Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Despite mixed reviews, the Z70 demonstrated whatโ€™s possible when robotic vacuums evolve from simple cleaners into multi-functional home robots.

-Testing the Roborock Saros Z70 omni Grip Arm at the Vacuum Wars Studio ยฉ Vacuum Wars
+Testing the Roborock Saros Z70 Omni Grip Arm at the Vacuum Wars Studio ยฉ Vacuum Wars

 Competitive and Market Landscape